 Faculty at Brandeis teach a range of courses on Israel studies across several Brandeis departments.
-The following courses focus on Israel, backed up by multiple Brandeis courses that include an Israel studies element.
+See details below or click here for information from the Registrar's page.

 * All Israel Studies courses are offered via Brandeis departments and programs; the Schusterman Center for Israel Studies is not a degree-granting program.

 FA/NEJS 183A — Breaking Boundaries in Contemporary Israeli Art

 Instructors: Gannit Ankori and Ilana Szobel

 Explores how the Creative Arts reflect, challenge, and reconfigure various cleavages and barriers that characterize contemporary Israeli society.
 This course will focus on literary, visual and cinematic artworks, organized around thematic clusters and major theoretical issues.
 [T, R 2:00 - 3:20 PM]